HELLKYD/HELLKYD/README.md

 * 🌍  I'm based in Munich, Germany
 * ✉️  You can contact me at [jakobrehmdev@gmail.com](mailto:jakobrehmdev@gmail.com)
-* 🧠  I'm learning advanced Go features
+* 🧠  I'm learning Neural Networks
 * 🤝  I'm open to collaborating on Web Projects, some CLI, Desktop Applications

 ### Skills